9-Point Spring Cleanse Guide Featuring Healthy Mushrooms

 2. Combine the greens and sauce in a pan on low to medium heat.
 Toss the greens, spreading the sauce around.
 Serve warm with sesame seeds sprinkled on top.

-Like these recipes?
+Like these mushroom recipes?
 Download our Real Mushrooms Recipe Book to inspire the use of more power-packed, delicious mushroom recipes in your kitchen!

 shop real mushrooms